 Cremation funeral service

-A cremation funeral can proceed just the same as a traditional funeral, with the deceased present during a funeral service, and the cremation is conducted afterwards.
+A cremation funeral can proceed just the same as a traditional funeral, with the deceased present during a funeral service, and the cremation is conducted afterward.
 There are other options whereby a cremation can be conducted but no services held with the deceased in attendance.

 Cremation memorial service